 Cutting Through Rocks (Sara Khaki and Mohammadreza Eyni)

-Mr. Nobody against Putin (David Borenstein, Pavel Talankin, Helle Faber and Alžběta Karásková)
+Mr. Nobody Against Putin (David Borenstein, Pavel Talankin, Helle Faber and Alžběta Karásková) – Winner

 The Perfect Neighbor (Geeta Gandbhir, Alisa Payne, Nikon Kwantu and Sam Bisbee)